NMahesh20/AndroidStudio-Reminder/README.md

 # AndroidStudio-Reminder
-It's an app created by me for reminding events.
+It's an app for reminding events.

 NOTE: Background service will run as long as the notification is running.